Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Introduction

 We present now the main step of the proof.
 As explained before, the proof can be split into two pieces: first, we derive the linearized cut-off Boltzmann equation from the particle system, and second, we pass from the cut-off linearized Boltzmann equations to the linearized Landau equation (or the uncut-off Boltzmann).
 The second step has already been treated by Raphael Winter and the author \cite{LW}.
 The main contribution of the present paper is the treatment of the first step, {\it i.e.} the derivation of the cut-off linearized Boltzmann equation.

 This problem was already solved by Bodineau {\it et al} in the hard sphere setting \cite{BGSS1}.
 However, they need a refined result of Billard theory \cite{BFK} to control the dynamical memory effect (called recollision).
 It is an explicit bound on the number of collisions that can occur between a fixed number of particles.
 Such a result cannot be easily generalised to other interaction potentials, first because the "number of collision" is not well defined (particles can overlap).
 In \cite{LeBihan2}, the author provided a proof avoiding the result of \cite{BFK}.
-It is based on a subtle conditioning of the initial data, allowing to control locally the number of recollisions.
-In the present work, we have simplified the strategy, and adapted it to particles interacting through a general compactly, supported interaction potential (see Assumption \ref{ass: potentiels pour la dérivation de Boltzmann}).
+It is based on subtle conditioning of the initial data, allowing to control locally the number of recollisions.